Tena Lukas

 Tena Lukas (/hr/; born 10 May 1995) is a Croatian tennis player.

-She has won one doubles title on the WTA Challenger Tour along with twelve singles and six doubles titles on the ITF Circuit.
+She has won one doubles title on the WTA Challenger Tour along with 14 singles and six doubles titles on the ITF Circuit.
 On 12 September 2022, she reached a career-high singles ranking of world No. 200.
 On 18 July 2022, she peaked at No. 257 in the WTA doubles rankings.

 Playing for Croatia, Lukas has a win–loss record of 6–7 in Billie Jean King Cup competitions.

-Partnering Dalila Jakupović she won her first WTA 125 doubles title at the 2022 Makarska International, defeating Olga Danilović and Aleksandra Krunić in the final.
+Partnering Dalila Jakupović, she won her first WTA 125 title at the 2022 Makarska International, defeating Olga Danilović and Aleksandra Krunić in the final, in three sets.